-ELLISVILLE, Miss., June 26. -(Special.)-As four o'clock ap-proaches John Hartfield, assailant of the Ellisville white girl. is being carefully guarded in the office of Dr. Carter of this city.
-The wounded regro has confessed and seems very nervous, everyhody can see him.
+ELLISVILLE, Miss., June 26, -(Special.)-As four o'clock approaches John Hartfield, assailant of the Ellisville white girl, is being carefully guarded in the office of Dr. Carter of this city.

+The wounded regro has con-

+fessed and seems very nervous.
 Dissention has broken out among the indignant citizens as to what disposition should be made of the prisoner.

-It is said the negro will be taken to the scene of his crime, near the Ellisville railroad tracks, where he attacked Miss Meek, and will be stood up where
+It is said the negro will be taken to the scene of his crime, near the Ellisville railroad tracks, where he attacked Miss Meek, and will be stood up where everybody can see him.

-Some of the angry citizens, it is said, want Hartfield lynched. while others want him burned.
+everybody can see him.
+Some of the angry citizens, it is said, want Hartfield lynched, while others want him burned.

-ELLISVILLE, Miss., June 26 .-(Special)-Walter Crawley and Will Rogers, two farmers, were members of the posse who shot Hartfield in the shoulder, and affected his capture.
+ELLISVILLE, Miss., June 26.- (Special)-Walter Crawley and Will Rogers, two farmers, were members of the posse who shot Hartfield in the shoulder, and affected his capture.

-Three thousand strangers are in Ellisville today to witness the dis-position of John Hartfield, negro assailant of Miss Meek.
-Officers are unable to control
+Three thousand strangers are in Ellisville today fo witness the disposition of John Hartfield, negro assailant of Miss Mock.

+Officers are unable to control the crowds.